sivansundar/sivansundar/README.md

 ### Hi there, I'm Sivan 👋

+Droid at [Jiva](https://www.github.com/sivansundar/sbaceman).
 Self-taught Android developer.
 Always up for developing products that can add value to a user’s experience on a day to day basis.
 Kotlin enthusiast.

-- 🔭 I’m currently working on [S:b:aceman](https://www.github.com/sivansundar/sbaceman) - an app that lets you search for live and scheduled Twitter Spaces.
+- 🔭 Currently, I help farmers and stakeholders in the Indonesian agriculture scene to have a better tech experience and in turn improve their livelyhood.
 - 🌱 Learning a lot of Compose 🤯
 - 👯 Want to collaborate on an open source project?
 Hit me up.
 - 💬 Down to chat about litreally anything under the sun.